Polaris expedition

-By October, the men were wintering in Thank God Harbor, Greenland, and making preparations for the trip to the Pole.
-Hall returned to the ship from an exploratory sledging journey to a fjord he named Newman Bay and promptly fell ill.
-Before he died, he accused members of the crew of orchestrating his murder, an accusation especially directed at Bessels.
-On the way southward, nineteen members of the expedition became separated from the ship and drifted on an ice floe for six months and 1800 mi before being rescued.
+By October 1871, the expedition was wintering in Thank God Harbor, Greenland, and making preparations for the trip to the Pole.
+Hall suddenly fell ill and died, accusing members of his crew — particularly Bessels — of orchestrating his murder.
+On the way southward, nineteen members of the expedition became separated from their ship and drifted on an ice floe for six months and 1800 mi before being rescued.
 The damaged Polaris was run aground and wrecked near Etah in October 1872.
 The remaining men were able to survive the winter and were rescued the following summer.

 A naval board of inquiry investigated Hall's death, but no charges were ever laid.
 However, an exhumation of his body in 1968 revealed he had ingested a large quantity of arsenic in the last two weeks of his life.
 Coupled with recently discovered affectionate letters written by both Hall and Bessels to Vinnie Ream, a young sculptor they met in New York while waiting for Polaris to be outfitted, suggests Bessels had a motive, besides the means, to kill Hall.